OSUPCVLab/PCVLabDrone2021/UAV Geolocalization/README.md

 We use superglue as an advanced feature matching algorithm.
 However, due to its strict LICENSE requirements, we recommend downloading its pretrained models [here](https://github.com/magicleap/SuperGluePretrainedNetwork/tree/master/models/weights).

 ## Feature Extraction offline
+[Satellite map generator]() could generate target area satellite map combined with row by col patches with the size of 1280x720.

 ## UAV test flight
 Our test flight is over the blue box area as the left image shows, which covers abundant contexture including road, buildings, greens, river, urban area and recreational facilities.
 The test assets include demo images and video taken by UAV around urban environment.
 Feel free to download them and run our demo.